ColumbiaCGUI/MercuryMessaging/README.md

 ![Basic scene layout](https://github.com/ColumbiaCGUI/MercuryMessaging/wiki/Images/General/MercuryCollage.png)

-*MercuryMessaging* is a new way to handle cross-component communication in the Unity game engine.
-It integrates seamlessly with the Unity Editor, and is both robust and very expandable.
+The *Mercury* messaging toolkit is a new way to handle cross-component communication in the Unity game engine.
+It integrates seamlessly with the Unity Editor, and is both robust and expandable.

-The toolkit contains the *MercuryMessaging* Framework, which is a messaging and organizational framework built around the *MercuryMessaging Protocol*.
+The toolkit contains the *Mercury* messaging framework, which is a messaging and organizational framework built around the *Mercury Protocol*.

 Unity organizes its rendered scene objects
 (known in Unity as [GameObjects](https://docs.unity3d.com/ScriptReference/GameObject.html)) using a standard scene graph (known in Unity as the [Scene Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html)).
-While Unity's implementation is very powerful, it is fairly difficult to achieve non-spatial communication between scriptable components of GameObjects (in Unity, known as [MonoBehaviours](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)) .
+While Unity is very powerful,
+it is fairly difficult to achieve nonspatial communication between scriptable components of GameObjects (in Unity, known as [MonoBehaviours](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html)) .

-Consider a visualization in a basketball game where you connect the ball to *each* player on a court with individual lines, and then another from the ball in the hoop.
-There will be a control script on each line in the effect.
+Consider a visualization in a basketball game where you connect the ball to *each* player on a court with individual lines.
+There will be a control script on each line in the visualization.

 Normally, to disable a GameObject in Unity, you invoke the [SetActive](https://docs.unity3d.com/ScriptReference/GameObject.SetActive.html) method.
-This will disable the GameObject and it's children in the scene hierarchy.
+This will disable the GameObject and its children in the scene hierarchy.
-However, in our example, to disable the entire effect, you would need to go and disable the endpoint spheres and the line objects.
+However, in our example, to disable the entire visualization, you would need to disable the endpoint spheres and the line objects.
 In a script, you would need to get a handle to the GameObjects, and invoke SetActive on each of them individually.

-In this simple example, the toolkit makes it easy to achieve this.
+In this simple example, the Mercury messaging toolkit makes it easy to achieve this.

-You drop an *MmRelayNode* (MercuryMessaging Relay Node) and an *MmResponder* (MercuryMessaging Responder) onto each of the related GameObjects in the effect.
+You drop an *MmRelayNode* (MercuryMessaging Relay Node) and an *MmResponder* (MercuryMessaging Responder) onto each of the related GameObjects in the visualization.

 Each *MmRelayNode* has a *MmRoutingTable*.
-In the Line's root *MmRelayNode*, you'll drag and drop the related components: the endpoint-spheres and line.
+In the line's root *MmRelayNode*, you'll drag and drop the related components: the endpoint-spheres and line.

 In your line control script, you invoke the following method: